How to keep degree apprentices engaged: 5 top tips

 5. Support student wellbeing

-Now more than ever, apprentices may need a little extra support and safeguarding.
+We are living in challenging times, and apprentices may need a little extra support.
 Taking the time to check on learner welfare can really impact an individual’s life – and increase engagement.

-With an eportfolio, you can send announcements to all learners offering wellbeing advice and links to services.
+With eportfolios, you can send announcements to all learners offering wellbeing advice and links to services.
 You can also message any at-risk learners to check in and provide support.
-Apprentices are more likely to share any issues they’re having and access support online, so your apprenticeship system is a great tool to support both learning and wellbeing.
+That’s a positive move when some apprentices feel more comfortable sharing issues, and accessing support, via online systems.

-As you can see, using an apprenticeship software is the best way to keep degree apprentices engaged.
-OneFile’s apprenticeship software has all the built-in features you need to deliver degree apprenticeships and keep apprentices engaged – from progress dashboards to communication tools.
-That’s why over 30 UK universities already use OneFile to deliver degree apprenticeships.
+OneFile’s apprenticeship software has all the built-in features you need to deliver degree apprenticeships and keep candidates engaged.
+That’s why over 20 UK universities already use OneFile to deliver degree apprenticeships.